 1. How many lumens do I need for road cycling?

-In normal circumstances, the ideal range is between 300 to 600 lumens if you're riding along lit road.
-If you're riding mostly along unlit bike paths, then you can go up to 800 lumens.
+The ideal brightness for a bike light is between 300 to 600 lumens.
+If you’re riding mostly along unlit bike paths, then you can go up to 800 lumens.

 As I’ve mentioned above, you don’t need the highest lumens for 2 very simple reasons.
 If you’re riding on the road, you could risk blinding the oncoming cars.